9Di/environmental_data_algorithms/README.md

 # Environmental remote sensing data processing
 <p>MOPAR is an environmental research project focused on primary production analysis in the ocean.
 This README provides an overview of the project, its objectives, and key components.
-The algorithms and code in this repository were developed by Manurov Rustam.
+The algorithms and plots in this repository were developed by Manurov Rustam.
 The plots were composed using Python's packages (PyGMT, Seaborn) and Photoshop.
 This repository stores certificates in Python, Data Analysis, and Data Science, demonstrating my expertise in these fields.</p>

 ### Project Overview